ku-sldg/plih/_simple/3-Failure.md

 Note that `typeof` may still not be correct even though it prevents crashs.
 If our `typeof` function were defined as:

 {% highlight haskell %}
-typeof e = (Right "Ha!")
+typeof e = (Left "Ha!")
 {% endhighlight %}

 it would pass the above test!
 Thus, it is not sufficient to run just this test.
 Correctness testing is also necessary.

 When we wrote `evalErr` we tested it against our original evaluation function.
 Let's test our `interpErr` function against `interpTyped` to see if the type checker catches the same errors that are caught at run time.
 Let's try the simple solution first and compare the results of the two interpreters on the same input.
-Recall that we defined both to return `Either ABE String` so we can simply compare their results directly:
+Recall that we defined both to return `Either String ABE` so we can simply compare their results directly:

 {% highlight haskell %}
 (\t -> (interpTyped t) == (interpErr t))